mehmani/DNNs-for-EEG-Signals/README.md

 </p>

 ## Result
-Here, a trained classifieres on the data from all but one student, is tested on the held-out student.
-The procedure is performed for each student and the acciracy of the classificatio is presented in Figure 2
+Here, We trained the model using the data from nine students and tested it on the tenth student.
+The procedure is performed for each student separately:

 <p align="center">
   <img src="EndResulst.jpg" width="500"/>